Xinglab/SQUID/README.md

 count_intron.txt: a file contains the counts for all of the introns

-		column 1:Intron Id representing the chromosome position, start and end. column 2:Gene id
+		column 1:            Intron Id representing the chromosome position, start and end. column 2:            Gene id
-		column 3:Strand
+		column 3:            Strand
-		column 4:Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) based on read info column 5:Chromosome name
+		column 4:            Comma seperated logical values to denote Whether this intron was intron (Ex) or intron (Mu) based on read info column 5:            Chromosome name
-		column 6:Start coordinate
+		column 6:            Start coordinate
-		column 7:End coordinate
+		column 7:            End coordinate
 		column 8:            Inclusion counts at 5' splice sites for sample 1 column 9:            Skipping counts at 5' splice sites for sample 1 column 10:           Inclusion counts at 3' splice sites for sample 1 column 11:           Skipping counts at 3' splice sites for sample 1 column 12:           Skipping counts of the intron for sample 1 column 13:           counts lying in the intron for sample 1 column 14~6*(n+1)+1: more counts for samples 2-n

 count_exon.txt: a file contains the counts for all of the exon in each gene

 		column 1:            Gene id
 		column 2~ n+1:       Gene counts in all of the sample column n+2:          Gene strand
 		column n+3:          The chromosome of the gene residing

 count_all_Density.txt: a file contains the observed counts and expected counts for all of the introns

 		column 1:           Intron id representing the chromosome position, start and end. column 2:           The length of introns
 		column 3~n+2:       The observed counts
 		column n+3~2n+2:    The expected counts

 Total.txt: a file contains total number of unique reads in each sample

 		column 1~n:        Total number of unique reads in sample 1~n

 ###RPKM
 An intermediate optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided.